 Custom images and bootstrapping

-Because you can create your own custom images with Google Compute Engine, installing everything at launch time isn’t the only approach to bootstrapping.
+Because you can create your own custom images with Compute Engine, installing everything at launch time isn’t the only approach to bootstrapping.
 For example, you might:

 - Launch a base Ubuntu 14.10 image.